Danielle Lebon

 Acupuncture is a homeopathic approach to health that is based upon the philosophy that our bodies function through channels of energy.
 This energy is believed to run through different pathways.
 When this energy is blocked or out of balance pain or disease results.
 Acupuncture facilitates the flow of this energy through the body creating harmony by inserting a one time use sterile, disposable needle into specific points to achieve the desired effect.

-• Relieves Pain & Stiffness of Joints & Muscles
+• Pain & Stiffness of Joints & Muscles

 • Headaches & Migraines